slawinski/slawinski-dev/blog/email-subscription-using-netlify-functions-and-convertkit.md

 npm i axios
 ```

-Because we'll be using it in out function, which is following:
+Because we'll be using it in our `subscribe.js` function, which is following:

 ```javascript
 const axios = require('axios');